 is a disease that can cause hardened plaque to build up in the coronary

 arteries.

-Off-pump CABG is one of the procedures that surgeons use to restore blood flow to
+Off-pump CABG is one procedure that surgeons use to restore blood flow to the coronary

-the coronary arteries.
+arteries.
 The surgeon takes an artery or a vein from another place in

 the body.
+The

-The surgeon then uses the vessel to “bypass” the blocked part of the vessel
+surgeon then uses the vessel to “bypass” the blocked part of the vessel

+and restore

-and restore normal blood flow to the heart.
+normal blood flow to the heart.
 Your healthcare provider may plan the

-surgery in advance, or you might need it in an emergency if a vessel suddenly becomes
+surgery in advance,

+or you might need it in an emergency if a vessel suddenly becomes blocked.

 Sometimes surgeons perform off-pump CABG with the traditional, standard surgical approach.